eugeneswalker/gitlab-chart/doc/advanced/persistent-volumes/index.md

   phase: Bound
 ```

-Create a new yaml file for a new PVC object.
+Create a new YAML file for a new PVC object.
 Have it use the same `metadata.name`, `metadata.labels`, `metadata,namespace`, and `spec` fields.
 (With your updates applied).
 And drop the other settings:

 Example: